Changelog / v0.1.0

 How does the real-time event feed work?

-The Events view is a real-time feed of every event from your connected sources.
-New events stream in as they arrive via server-sent events.
+The Events view is a real-time feed of activity processed by Lightfast.
+New data streams in via server-sent events.

 Filter by provider, search by content, and scope by time range to find the events you need.